surya5954/dashboard/README.md

-# React SPA for Dashboard using ChartJS
+# React SPA for Dashboard using Chart.js

 ### Features